 - Of these beneficiaries, 292,794had Medicare Advantage Prescription Drug plans.

 - 637,979 had stand-alone Part D Prescription Drug Plans

 - CMS expects 24 Medicare Advantage Prescription Drug plans to be available in 2018.80 Medicare Advantage plans are available in Indiana in 2018

-Statistical data from the Centers for Medicare & Medicaid Services, Medicare Enrollment Dashboard.
-2018 MA Part D Landscape State-by-State Fact Sheet
+Statistical data from the Centers for Medicare & Medicaid Services, Medicare Enrollment Dashboard and 2018 MA Part D Landscape State-by-State Fact Sheet

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.